 What you can expect to experience while on the job

-Employment of bookkeeping, accounting, and auditing clerks is projected to decline 4 percent from 2018 to 2028.
+Employment of bookkeeping, accounting, and auditing clerks is projected to decline 6 percent from 2019 to 2029.
 Technological change is expected to reduce demand for these workers.
 Software innovations, such as cloud computing, have automated many of the tasks performed by bookkeepers.
 As a result, the same amount of bookkeeping work can be done with fewer employees, which is expected to lead to job losses for bookkeepers over the next 10 years.
-With more routinized tasks automated, bookkeepers are expected to take on a more analytical and advisory role over the next 10 years.
-For example, rather than performing manual data entry, bookkeepers will focus more on analyzing their clients’ books and pointing out potential areas for efficiency gains.Read More
+With more automation of routine tasks, bookkeepers are expected to take on a more analytical and advisory role over the decade.
+For example, rather than entering data by hand, bookkeepers will focus on analyzing their clients’ books and pointing out potential areas for efficiency gains.Read More

 Gray states indicate no data available